elizabrock/NSS-Syllabus-Cohort-3/README.md

       * Have an awareness of the depth and breadth of the field
   * To Understand the Depth and Breadth of the Field, you must:
       * Expose yourself to the viewpoints of developers that are very experienced in your area of focus
-      * Expose yourself to the viewpoints of developers are in areas outside of your area of focus
+      * Expose yourself to the viewpoints of developers that are in areas outside of your area of focus
       * Have a working knowledge of the history of the field

 ## Instructors